-How to Extend Zoom Meeting Time Limit for Free (2025 Guide)
+How to Increase Zoom Meeting Time Limit for Free (2025 Guide)

-Extend Zoom’s 40-minute meeting time limit for free with these simple 2025 workarounds
+Extend Zoom's 40-minute time limit on free meetings with these simple 2025 workarounds

 -